MagicMirrorOrg/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-WetterOnline by bogenpirat](https://github.com/bogenpirat/MMM-WetterOnline)

-1. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-WetterOnline.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-5. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-WH2600 by st3v0rr](https://github.com/st3v0rr/MMM-WH2600)